top of page

 Can a “commuter” bicycle be the best all-road touring bike?

 I’ve owned many, many different styles of bikes over the years.
-With my continued interest in bicycle touring, I compiled a long list of features that I would include in my perfect bike for round-the-world travel.
+After thousands of miles on all types of routes, roads, and trails I have compiled a long list of features that must be found on my perfect touring bicycle.

-The wheel specs for my touring bicycle also include tubeless tires.
+My touring bicycle must include tubeless tires.
+On soft or muddy roads, I can run a lower air pressure with tubeless tires.
 Not only do tubeless tires eliminate pinch flats, but they are also self-sealing for most thorn or road debris punctures.
 Like your car or motorcycle, larger punctures can often be plugged without removing the wheel.

-After considering the rear geared hub options, I chose the center-mounted Pinion drive with a Gates carbon belt.
+After considering the rear geared hub options, for my PERFECT touring bicycle, I chose the center-mounted Pinion drive with a Gates carbon belt.

 By choosing the Pinion drive, I eliminated spare chain links, a chain tool, and chain lube.
 I also eliminate the need to carry a spare derailleur hanger.
-Most importantly, the Pinion gear drive eliminates the time-consuming and grimy daily (or more often!) chain and freewheel maintenance on dusty or muddy roads.
+The Pinion gear drive eliminates the time-consuming and grimy daily (or more often!) chain and freewheel maintenance on dusty or muddy roads.
+In addition, the drive belt outlasts bicycle chains.
+And the single rear sprocket eliminate the dishing found on conventional freehub wheels, minimizing spoke breakage.

 Good News!
 I didn’t have to have my Dream Touring Bicycle custom-built.
 These wish list features are found in the Priority Bicycles Model 600.